Everything you need to know about King Charles’s coronation concert

 Coronation Concert: Everything you need to know about King Charles’s musical celebration

-King Charles III’s coronation is almost upon us, with a Bank Holiday weekend full of celebrations fast approaching.
+King Charles III’s coronation is well and truly upon us, with a Bank Holiday weekend full of celebrations in full swing.

-The official coronation takes place on Saturday 6 May, with a coronation concert taking place the following evening on Sunday 7 May.
+The official coronation took place yesterday, on Saturday 6 May, with a coronation concert taking place this evening (Sunday 7 May).

 Staged at Windsor Castle and broadcast across the BBC, the concert will feature performances from Take That, Katy Perry and Lionel Richie.